Rev. June 25, 2018

 The Clean Water Act is federal legislation that helps protect U.S. waters.
 Under the act, a Section 404 permit is required when a developer plans to discharge dredged or fill material into the waters of the United States, including special aquatic sites such as wetlands.
 The U.S. Army Corps of Engineers issues these permits.
 However, the EPA also has authority under the act to veto such a permit before the permit application is submitted, while it is pending or after it has been issued, if the agency determines the discharge will have “unacceptable adverse effect on municipal water supplies, shellfish beds and fishery areas (including spawning and breeding areas), wildlife, or recreational areas.”
 EPA initiated this 404(c) process in February 2014 and developed a Proposed Determination detailing restrictions on mining activities it suggests for the Pebble deposit area.

 In 2014, PLP brought three lawsuits against the EPA, claiming violations of federal law, and indicated it was considering filing up to five other claims.
 In May 2017, EPA and PLP agreed to settle the litigation to “avoid the delay, uncertainty, inconvenience, and expense of protracted litigation.”
 As part of the settlement, EPA has agreed to withdraw the Proposed Determination and will not pursue the next step in the process, a “Recommended Determination,” until 48 months after the settlement (or until the U.S. Army Corps of Engineers issues a final environmental impact statement, whichever comes first).
 (See our graphic guide to the 404(c) process.)
-PLP would have to apply for a permit within 30 months of the settlement in order to take advantage of this forbearance.
+PLP would have to apply for a permit within 30 months of the settlement (which it subsequently did) in order to take advantage of this forbearance.

 BBNC’s Board of Directors adopted a position against the mine.
 Why is it producing Pebble Watch as an impartial information source?